chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

 Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
-Check Examples below, and use JSON format as output.
+Use JSON format as output.
 Example:
 ```
 {
   "setting": "Oncology Clinic",